Drassil/git-wiki-theme/wiki/customize.md

 ## Configuration changes

-First thing to do during git-wiki installation is copy and rename _config.yml.dist in _config.yml and changing its values.
+First thing to do during git-wiki installation is and changing values in _config.yml.

 If you like our theme as is you just need to set following configurations: